Bolllad/yt-dlp_bats/README.md

 > Converting might take some time, wait until cmd-popup automatically closes and batch file prompts you to press any button to close.

 > [!TIP]
-> In case any of any errors during installation, refer to web with error codes provided.
+> In case of any errors during installation, refer to web with error codes provided.